tea and how to make ice tea

 Tea Plantation

-All tea is made from the leaves of the tea plant Camellia sinensis.
-There are two primary varieties, Camellia Sinensis Chinese tea, and Camellia sinensis – assamica – Assam or Indian tea – this plant, or I should say tree, can grow up to 5 meters.
+All tea is made from the leaves of the Camellia sinensis plant.
+There are two primary varieties: Camellia Sinensis, Chinese tea, and Camellia sinensis, assamica, Assam, or Indian tea.
+This plant, or tree, can grow up to 5 meters.

 Tea is full of health-boosting antioxidants.
-According to some researchers, it is also believed that the ingredients in a cup of tea can improve focus, mood and even help fight against depression and dementia.
+According to some researchers, the ingredients in a cup of tea can also improve focus and mood and even help fight depression and dementia.

-As the tea comes from the leaves of the same plant, the processing steps and the oxidation determine the differences in their flavor and chemical composition.
+As the tea comes from the leaves of the same plant, the processing steps and the oxidation determine their flavour and chemical composition differences.

 The main difference between tea types is based mainly on oxidation levels.